-For ONYX exams performed as part of the Learning Platform OPAL, the use of the open source system Safe Exam Browser (SEB) of ETH Zurich for closed examination scenarios is recommended.
-The exam browser SEB provides comprehensive security.
-A special ID ensures that the exam can only be carried out in SEB.
+For ONYX exams performed as part of the learning platform OPAL, the use of the open source system Safe Exam Browser (SEB) for closed examination scenarios by ETH Zurich is recommended.
+The exam browser SEB provides comprehensive security, and a special ID ensures that the exam can only be carried out in the SEB environment.

 For more information, refer to the Guide to using the Safe Exam Browser (SEB).

-The exam mode allows authenticated persons to monitor the examination.
+The exam mode allows authenticated users to monitor the examination.

-For all participants eligible to take part in the exam, the exam mode shows the current state of the exam:
+For all participants who qualify to take the exam, the exam mode shows the current exam state:

 More detailed information can be found on the OPAL help pages for the exam mode.

-The data of the exam is stored on the server in real time and regularly backed up to the learning platform.
+Exam data is stored on the server in real time and regularly backed up to the learning platform.
 If the learning platform fails for technical reasons, the exam can still be completed using ONYX.

-As soon as the learning platform is available, the data will be automatically saved again.
-If there occur any problems with the transmission of the results, the answers can also be downloaded by the examinee and manually provided to the examiner.
+When the availability of the learning platform is restored, the data will be automatically saved.
+If there should be any problems with the transmission of the results, the answers can also be downloaded by the examinee and manually provided to the examiner.